crokology/crokology.github.io/pages/research.md

 ---
 ### Current work in progress
 #### <u>Using product labels to stimulate the provision of ecosystem services along the value chain - stakeholder perceptions</u>
+In this study, we apply Q-methodology to analyse stakeholder perceptions towards the potential to introduce product labels to inform about consumers about generated ecosystem services along the value chain.
+This is part of the EU financed project *Contracts2.0*.
+We conduct interviews with food producers, retailers and farmers' organisations across Germany, Poland and Spain.
+This will be followed up by a large scale consumer choice experiment in Europe.

 ---
 ### Other research activities